chuanqichen/XB100/lab2/linux_intro.md

 1. Click on the grid icon.
 This will open the "lens."
 2. Type in "google-chrome."
-3. Go to https://texas-robotics-academy.com/ to get to this site.

 ## Getting to a Terminal